caiorgarcez/TestGit/README.md

 -----

-### Allow Github to track a project in your local folder
+### Allow Github to track a project repository at a local folder

+Navigate to your local project repository and run `$ git init` to create a `.git` folder and start tracking the files.

 Access Github website and create a repository with the same name of your project's folder.
 After you finished the creation process, get the url of the repository and run:

 `$ git remote add origin https://github.com/<your_username>/<name_of_the_fodler>.git `

 Your local project files will be added to your Github repository folder.
+Before commit, it is necessary to run: `$ git add --all
-Run `$ git status` to make sure all modifications have been identified.
+` to add the files.
+Later, run `$ git status` to make sure all modifications have been identified.

-Later, run: `$ git commit -am "<Comment about adding repo to Github>"`
+Then the commit the changes by: `$ git commit -am "<Comment about adding repo to Github>"`

 Push to git by: `$ git push -u origin master`